Dodge Dakota: Second generation (1997–2004)

-Also in 1998, the Dakota R1 was released for production in Brazil through the efforts of a small team known as Truck Special Programs and featured a base four-cylinder engine and offered a 2.5L VMI turbodiesel along with a V8, all designed around a reinforced four-wheel drive chassis used on both two- and four-wheel drive models.
+Also in 1998, the Dakota R1 was released for production in Brazil through the efforts of a small team known as Truck Special Programs and featured a base four-cylinder engine and offered a 2.5 L VMI turbodiesel along with a V8, all designed around a reinforced four-wheel-drive chassis used on both two- and four-wheel-drive models.
 Altogether, 28 roll-in-chassis R1 configurations were designed for the Brazilian market to be built at the Curitiba assembly facility as CKDs.
-This program was canceled when Chrysler was purchased by Daimler.
+This program was cancelled when Chrysler was purchased by Daimler.

-Gone for 2000 was the 8-foot bed on the regular cab, but new for this year was the Quad Cab.
+Gone for 2000 was the 8-foot bed on the regular cab, but new for that year was the Quad Cab.
 Four-door Quad Cab models had a slightly shorter bed, 63 in, but riding on the Club Cab's 131.0 in wheelbase.
 The Quad Cab featured a full-sized flip-up rear seat to provide room for three passengers in the back or room for cargo.
-The aging 5.2 L Magnum V8 was replaced by the 4.7 L SOHC PowerTech V8 this year, and the new 45RFE automatic transmission was introduced.
+The 5.2 L Magnum V8 was replaced by the 4.7 L SOHC PowerTech V8 that year, and the new 45RFE automatic transmission was introduced.

 A revision of the interior was made for the 2001 models, including a completely redesigned dash, door panels, and revised seats.
 Other minor trim revisions were made, including redesigned aluminum wheels on various models.
-All vehicles also got new radio options.
-Only the standard AM/FM radio (with no cassette deck) was discontinued, making an AM/FM radio with a cassette deck standard on all models.
-AM/FM stereo CD and cassette/CD variants were also available.
+There were also new radio options, with only the standard AM/FM radio (with no cassette deck) being discontinued, making an AM/FM radio with a cassette deck standard on all models.
+The AM/FM radio with CD player or with both the cassette and CD players was also available.

 The 2002 model was the final year for the four-cylinder engine in the Dakota, as Chrysler ended production of the American Motors Corporation design.
 Most were built with the V6 or V8 engines that were more powerful.
 An automatic transmission was not available with the four-cylinder engine.
 SIRIUS Satellite Radio was also now available as an option, and revised radios with new wiring harnesses could accommodate this new feature.
 A CD changer radio was also available, eliminating the need for a separately mounted unit located elsewhere inside the truck.
 The drivers could load up to six discs into the unit at a time and could switch out the discs at any time.
 Radio Data System became standard equipment on some radios.

-The 2003 model was the end of the OHV V6 and the big R/T V8; the 2004 model year vehicles were available with a new 3.7 L Magnum V6 engine and the 4.7 L V8 variant.
+The 2003 model marked the end of the OHV V6 and the big R/T V8; the 2004 model year vehicles were available with a new 3.7 L PowerTech V6 engine and the 4.7 L V8 variant.

 In 2004, the cassette deck option was discontinued, and a CD player became standard equipment on all models.

 This generation was also assembled and sold in Brazil from 1998 to 2001.

-The IIHS gave this generation a 'Poor' rating in the frontal offset crash test.